AAccount/dictionary_jsefrontend/README.md

 # Java Swing Dictionary Frontend
+**Note**: on the first run, you must initialize the sqlite db with a cedict file.
+Use the `SQLite` menu item `Initialize with CEDICT`.
+I get them from mdbg.net.

 ## History
 Front end for the dictionary core repo in Java Swing.
 Swing was chosen to generate portable executables that will run on desktop Linux and occasionally Mac OS.
 This program was originally written for python gtk at the end of 2020.
 I was gifted a free Intel Mac in 2022-07, and found Mac Ports an absolute pain to install gtk.
 It boiled the Mac alive trying compile multiple tool chains and other massive libraries.
 Further infuriating, is that every minor Mac Ports update would seemingly trigger an entire gcc AND llvm recompile reboiling the Mac.
 The entire program was ported to Java Swing at the end of 2022 to avoid prematurely trashing a very nice free gift.